Scorpion ZS-256

 The Shadow Service Monitor (debugger) in the BASIC ROM was activated by pressing the Magic Button (NMI).
 There was also the option of fitting the machine with a ProfROM which included such software as a clock, hard disk utilities, and the ZX-Word text editor.
-The computer can work with TR-DOS, CP/M and IS-DOS systems.
+The computer can work with TR-DOS, CP/M and iS-DOS systems.

-In 1996, the Scorpion ZS-256 Turbo+ version was introduced, featuring a "turbo" mode (7 MHz instead of the original's 3.50 MHz), IDE hard drive, 101-key PC type keyboard, 3.5 floppy disc drive and a XTR modem (allowing access to ZX Net and FidoNet).
+In 1996, the Scorpion ZS-256 Turbo+ version was introduced, featuring a "turbo" mode (7 MHz instead of the original's 3.50 MHz), IDE Controller, CMOS, interrupt controller, ISA8 slot, as part of the SMUC expansion card., expansion board 101-key PC type keyboard, 3.5" floppy disk drive and a XTR modem (allowing access to ZX Net and FidoNet).

-A version of the mainboard called GMX (Graphic Memory eXpander) comes with 2MB of RAM and can emulate other clones like the Pentagon 128.
+Extension kit Scorpion GMX (Graphic Memory eXpander) for Scorpion ZS-256 Turbo+, comes with 2MB of RAM and can emulate other clones like the Pentagon 128.
 It has new graphics modes: 640 x 200 with 16 colors; 80x25 character text mode.

 Production of Spectrum-compatible computers ceased in 1998, with the Scorpion company focusing on the sale of IBM PC-compatibles and office equipment.